bernardjhuang/gamerunnersnews/_posts/2014-10-13-bjergsens-yasuo.md

 tags: pro-analysis
 thumbnail: "/images/content/bjergsen-level-2-advantage.png"
 ---

+Welcome to GameRunner’s look at Bjergsen’s Yasuo – today we’ll be analyzing the small things a pro player can do to make the most out of their champion.
+Bjergsen played Yasuo twice at the 2014 Worlds, going 2-0, and we’ll be watching both games closely to see what we can learn from his play.

 ## Dominating Lane and Helping Ganks

-### SK Gaming versus Team SoloMid: Worlds 2014 Group B, Game
+### SK Gaming versus Team SoloMid: Worlds 2014 Group B, Game 2

 Since Yasuo becomes such a dominant threat late in the game, especially in the hands of a player as skilled as Bjergsen, it’s important to understand how to effectively lane him.
 Gaining an early edge and leaping off to a good start can be the key to snowballing a game out of control and taking easy wins.